tmondrag/tmondrag.github.io/index.md

 electric discharge as well as a contributor to the research behind some crucial hard disk drive technology, introduced me to numerical simulation of physical phenomena.
-After that, I developed an interest in computer programming and took some introductory programming classes aimed at engineering students.
+After that, I developed an interest in computer programming and took some introductory programming classes aimed at engineering students.</p>

-I should have double majored in physics and computer science at that point, but I didn't, because I was a stubborn fool for trying to prove I could succeed in the most rigorous academic discipline at the most rigorous university in the state.
-I only managed to survive three years there, which was much better than the majority of freshman students who only survive a semester.
+<p>I should have double majored in physics and computer science at that point, but
+I didn't, because I was a stubborn fool for trying to prove I could succeed in the most rigorous academic discipline at the most rigorous university in the state.
+I only managed to survive three years there, which was much better than the majority of incoming freshman students who only survive a semester.
 I do not regret what I did, though.
 NMTech is such an interesting center of intriguing research and it attracts such wildly unique intellects to itself.
-I made several lifelong friends there.
+I made several lifelong friends there.</p>

-I had to study another three years at the University of New Mexico(UNM) to cover credits that didn't transfer and requirements that differed between the schools.
+<p>I had to study another three years at the University of New Mexico(UNM) to cover
+credits that didn't transfer and requirements that differed between the schools.
 I still refused to double major or minor in computer science because of my stubborness, but it might taken me longer to get my first bachelor's degree.
 I